Andrew Benintendi Player Props: White Sox vs. Guardians

 Andrew Benintendi At The Plate

-- Benintendi has an OPS of .693, fueled by an OBP of .339 to go with a slugging percentage of .355.
-All three of those stats lead Chicago hitters this season.
+- Benintendi has 49 hits this season and a team-best OBP of .337.

-- Among the qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 73rd and he is 140th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 48th, his on-base percentage ranks 74th, and he is 138th in the league in slugging.

-- Benintendi will look to extend his nine-game hitting streak.
-He's batting .294 in his last games.
+- Benintendi will look to extend his 10-game hitting streak.
+He's batting .278 in his last games.

-- Benintendi has picked up a hit in 81.8% of his 44 games this year, with at least two hits in 27.3% of those games.
+- Benintendi has reached base via a hit in 37 games this season (of 45 played), and had multiple hits in 12 of those games.

-- In 44 games played this year, he has not hit a long ball.
+- He has not gone deep in his 45 games this year.

-- In 10 games this year (22.7%), Benintendi has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (22.2%), Benintendi has picked up an RBI, including two games with multiple runs batted in.

-- In 19 of 44 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.